accanto-systems/lm-cicdhub/docs/install_instructions.md

 ### Inventory

-Before running the playbook you must modify the host file at `ansible/inventories/cicdhub/host_vars/cicdhub-host.yml` with the details of the host to be installed on.
+Before running the playbook you must modify the host file at `ansible/inventories/cicdhub/host_vars/cicdhub-host.yml` with details of the target install host.

 At minimum you will need to configure the address and credentials used for SSH access (values shown are only examples):